The women's car?

 Clean and simple

 Electric cars are nothing new.
 If we go back a hundred years, there were a significant number of electric cars in Norway.
 The majority of them were commercial vehicles such as trucks and vans, and most of them were in Kristiania.
-In 1921, 162 electric cars were registered in the capital, of which 30 were passenger cars.
-Virtually all of these cars were manufactured in the USA.
+In the capital, there were 162 registered electric cars in 1921, of which 30 were passenger cars.
+Almost all of these cars were manufactured in the United States.

 The descriptions of the electric cars of the time still sound familiar.
 The advantages were that they made less noise and polluted.
 The disadvantages were the battery capacity and the range.
 In the Illustrated Norwegian Conversation Lexicon from 1907 it was stated that "these carriages have a quieter ride than the petrol carriages, and you are free from the smell of petrol fumes, but the carriages must be regularly charged with electricity, which limits their use in the cities and their immediate surroundings."
 (Volume 1, column 586).

-The electric cars were also easier to handle.
-No crank was required to start the engine, as was required with petrol cars before the self-starter became common.
-The cranks could quickly backfire and damage the hand.
+Electric cars were also easier to handle.
+They didn't require a crank to start the engine, as was required with gasoline cars before the self-starter became common.
+Cranks could easily kick back and injure the hand.

-In the United States, where about a third of cars at the beginning of the 20th century were electric, they were often perceived as ladies' cars.
-Much of the advertising targeted women, showing images of female drivers and emphasizing that these cars were cleaner and simpler than the petrol cars.
-A 1912 ad from the American Electric Automobile Association targeted men, but claimed that electric cars were so simple that "Your wife or daughter – even a child – can run it." ( The Literary Digest , July 13, 1912, p.
+In the United States, where about a third of cars in the early 20th century were electric, they were often seen as ladies' cars.
+Much of the advertising was aimed at women, showing pictures of female drivers and emphasizing that these cars were cleaner and simpler than gasoline-powered cars.
+An advertisement from the American Electric Automobile Association in 1912 was aimed at men, but claimed that electric cars were so simple that "Your wife or daughter – even a child – can run it." ( The Literary Digest , July 13, 1912, p.
 70).

 American advertisement for Detroit Electric, 1917.
-During World War I, women were encouraged to choose electric cars to save gas, oil and drivers.
+During World War I, women were encouraged to choose electric cars to save on gasoline, oil, and drivers.
 Photo: Wikimedia Commons.

 In Norway, there was – with a few exceptions – little marketing of electric cars.
 Can we still assume that electric cars were seen as particularly suitable for women?

-A private advertisement in Aftenposten in the autumn of 1919 may indicate that.
-An American brand electric car was to be sold because the owner had fallen ill.
-The car was cheap, and you got a charger that made the electricity almost free.
-Finally, the ad said: "The car can easily be handled by a lady." ( Aftenposten , 22 November 1919, p.
+A private advertisement in Aftenposten in the autumn of 1919 may indicate this.
+An American-made electric car was to be sold because the owner had fallen ill.
+The car was cheap, and it came with a charger that made the electricity almost free.
+At the end of the advertisement it said: "The car can be easily operated by a lady." ( Aftenposten , 22 November 1919, p.
 10).

-The telephone number "Sandviken 51" belonged to engineer Severin Christian Anker Holth.
-He had temporarily moved back to Norway from the USA, and lived in Blommenholm with his American wife Anna.
+The telephone number “Sandviken 51” belonged to engineer Severin Christian Anker Holth.
+He had temporarily moved back to Norway from the United States, and lived on Blommenholm with his American wife Anna.
 Could their American background be part of the explanation for why they owned an electric car?
-Such cars were, after all, far more common in the United States.
+After all, such cars were far more common in the United States.

-Anker Holth also seems to have had poor success with the car advert.
-When their house on Blommenholm was put up for sale a year later, it said that "Electric car can be included in the sale at half price". ( Aftenposten , 19 November 1919, p.
+Anker Holth also seems to have had little success with the car advertisement.
+When their house on Blommenholm was put up for sale a year later, it said that "Electric car can be included in the sale at half price." ( Aftenposten , 19 November 1919, p.
 13).

 Kristiania women

 Three of the electric passenger cars in Kristiania in 1921 were owned by women.
 A certain Miss Mathilde Mathisen, about whom we otherwise know little, was registered as the owner of a car manufactured by the Anderson Electric Car Company in Detroit.
-The brand went by the name Detroit Electric, and from time to time was also advertised in Norwegian newspapers.
+The brand was called Detroit Electric, and was also advertised in Norwegian newspapers from time to time.

-There, the brand was referred to as a luxurious and elegant family car.
-The top speed was said to be 42 kilometers per hour, and the range about 80-100 kilometers.
-The Detroit Electric was one of the most popular electric cars, and cartoonist Carl Barks is said to have used one as a model for Granny Duck's car.
+There, the brand was described as a luxurious and elegant family car.
+The top speed was said to be 42 kilometers per hour, and the range was about 80-100 kilometers.
+The Detroit Electric was one of the most popular electric cars, and cartoonist Carl Barks is said to have used one as the model for Grandma Duck's car.

 Kate R. Schmedeman also owned a Detroit Electric.
-She was married to the American minister (equivalent to today's ambassador) in Norway, and was usually titled as "Mrs Minister Schmedeman".
-As in the case of Severin Christian Anker Holth and his wife Anna, we can perhaps assume that the minister's wife was well used to electric cars from her home country.
+She was married to the American minister (equivalent to today's ambassador) to Norway, and was usually addressed as "Mrs. Minister Schmedeman."
+As in the case of Severin Christian Anker Holth and his wife Anna, we can perhaps assume that the minister's wife was well-acquainted with electric cars from her home country.

 Astrid Stolt-Nielsen was registered as the owner of a Milburn Electric manufactured in Toledo, Ohio.
-She was married to ship owner, millionaire and member of parliament Botholf Stolt-Nielsen.
-They lived in the villa Stoltenborg in Thomas Heftyes gate in Frogner, where they often held grand parties for the town's society.
+She was married to shipowner, millionaire and member of parliament Botholf Stolt-Nielsen.
+They lived in the villa Stoltenborg on Thomas Heftyes gate in Frogner, where they often held grand parties for the city's society.
 In 1921 they had two cars and drivers.
-This may illustrate how the electric passenger cars were often luxury cars owned by more wealthy families.
+This may illustrate how the electric passenger cars were often luxury cars owned by more affluent families.

-However, Stolt-Nielsen's Milburn Electric has a special history.
-The car was bought by Botholf for NOK 13,000 at an auction run by the charitable Arguslotteriet in February 1920.
-Towards the end of the year, the car was donated back to the lottery, and for that reason it was on display at Stortorvet in Kristiania on several occasions.
-Already in February 1921, the car was won by a lucky lottery buyer.
-So it was not long in the Stolt-Nielsen family's possession.
+Stolt-Nielsen's Milburn Electric, however, has a special history.
+The car was purchased by Botholf for 13,000 kroner at an auction organized by the charitable Argus Lottery in February 1920.
+Towards the end of the year, the car was donated back to the lottery, and for that reason it was exhibited on Stortorvet in Kristiania on several occasions.
+As early as February 1921, the car was won by a lucky lottery buyer.
+So it was not long before it was in the Stolt-Nielsen family's possession.

 Milburn Electric, 1919 model.
 The car is on display at The Norwegian Museum of Science and Technology .
 Photo: The Norwegian Museum of Science and Technology .